SEO auditor with Claude API: the open-source script we use with clients

 Calculate your budget in 2 minutes with our interactive tool.

 Real cost per audit in tokens (Claude Sonnet 4.6 May 2026 pricing): input ~30K tokens (truncated HTML + PSI + Search Console) = €0.045.
 Output ~3K tokens (JSON plan) = €0.015.
 Total ~€0.06.
 PageSpeed Insights API is free (25K queries/day).
 Playwright self-hosted free.
 If you monetize it as a €49/audit product, the margin is huge.
-If you use it internally like we do at SprintMarkt, you save 60h/month of senior time — those are the real numbers.
+If you use it internally, each audit goes from 2-3 hours of senior work to minutes of report review.

 How I integrate it into the client dashboard: the script triggers from the client panel (Next.js + Supabase).
 The client pastes the URL, clicks "Audit".
 The FastAPI backend receives the request, launches the asyncio pipeline, emits events ("scrape ok", "psi ok", "claude thinking...") over WebSocket.
 When done, it saves the JSON to Supabase and emails the client with a link to the HTML report.
 The client can ask for refinements in natural language: "explain point 3 more", "give me the plan in 2-week sprints", "how much would it cost to implement everything?".
 Each refinement is €0.01-0.03 extra.